Winnak/Anemone/README.md

     * automatically createdatabase.py if database is not there
     * create admin user on first run
 9. Figure out solution for cloud building
+10. Parse unity log file and make it more informative.
-10. Perforce handling
+11. Perforce handling
-11. SVN handling?
+12. SVN handling?